PricingVirtual data roomsAdvisoryComparisons

 6) Where DocKosha fits

-DocKosha positions pricing around workspace plans rather than per-viewer billing, which maps well to advisory firms that need recurring client-facing rooms without turning every external viewer into a cost question.
-See DocKosha pricing, DocKosha data rooms, and DocKosha security.
+DocKosha positions paid plans around workspace usage rather than per-viewer billing, which maps well to recurring client-facing workflows without turning every external viewer into a cost question.

 This is also where the operating model becomes visible.
 Pricing is not only about the plan name.
 It is about how usage, retention, and room controls are managed once the room is live.